The harmonic polytope: The volume of

 \section{The volume of $H_{n,n}$}

 The goal of this section is to compute the volume of the harmonic polytope.
-We do so using the theory of mixed volumes, and the Bernstein-Khovanskii-Kushnirenko Theorem which relates these volumes to the enumeration of solutions of systems of polynomial equations.
+As stated in the introduction, computing the volume of an arbitrary polytope is a very difficult task; we need to use in an essential way the combinatorial structure of our polytope.
+Our computation relies on the theory of mixed volumes and the Bernstein-Khovanskii-Kushnirenko Theorem which relates these volumes to the enumeration of solutions of systems of polynomial equations.
+It also relies on the theory of toric edge ideals to enumerate those solutions.
 Before reviewing the basics of this theory, let us comment on the definition of volume used here.

 \textbf{\textsf{Normalizing the volume.}} Most of the polytopes that we study are not full-dimensional in their ambient space, and we need to define their volumes and mixed volumes carefully.
 Let $P$ be a $d$-dimensional polytope on an affine $d$-plane $L \subset \Z^n$.
 Assume $L \cap \Z^n$ is a lattice translate of a $d$-dimensional lattice $\Lambda$.
 We call a lattice $d$-parallelotope in $L$ \emph{primitive} if its edges generate the lattice $\Lambda$; all primitive parallelotopes have the same volume.
 Then we define the \emph{normalized volume} of a $d$-polytope $P$ in $L$ to be $\vol(P) := \textsf{EVol}(P)/\textsf{EVol}(\square)$ for any primitive parallelotope $\square$ in $L$, where $\textsf{EVol}$ denotes Euclidean volume.
 By convention, the normalized volume of a point is $1$.
 Throughout the paper, all volumes and mixed volumes are normalized in this way.